Capable Support For Your Disability Appeal

 The SSA has thousands of rules for SSD applications, and every denial of benefits case is different.
 The reasons for denial can range from improperly filled-out paperwork to an application filed past the deadline.
 Our SSD attorneys will review the circumstances of your denied application and determine if an appeal is possible.

-- You did not get the medical treatment and records you need.
+- You didn’t get the medical treatment and records you need.

-- You did not stick to your doctor’s orders.
+- You didn’t stick to your doctor’s orders.

-- Your doctor did not know you fit the legal definition of a disability.
+- Your doctor didn’t know you fit the legal definition of a disability.

 - A Social Security employee didn’t collect the right medical records.